kristopherjohnson/KJGridLayout/README.markdown

 # KJGridLayout

-KJGridLayout is a class that acts as a simple grid layout manager for views in an iOS application.
+KJGridLayout is a simple grid layout manager for views in an iOS application.

-It can be used in a UIViewController subclass to arrange views, or can be used in the implementation of `-layoutSubviews` in a UIView subclass.
+It can be used in a UIViewController subclass to arrange views, or can be used in the implementation of `-[UIView layoutSubviews]` in a UIView subclass.

 ## Basic Usage

-To use it in your application, simply copy `KJGridLayout.h` and `KJGridLayout.m` into your project.
+To use it in your application, copy [`KJGridLayout.h`](https://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayoutDemo/KJGridLayout.h) and [`KJGridLayout.m`](https://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayoutDemo/KJGridLayout.m) into your project.

 Create an instance of `KJGridLayout` by calling `[[KJGridLayout alloc] init]`.

-Then, add views to the layout by invoking `-addView:rowIndex:columnIndex:`.
+Then, add views to the layout by calling `-addView:rowIndex:columnIndex:`.
 There are variants of that method that allow specification of `columnSpan` and/or `rowSpan` arguments for elements that span multiple grid cells.

 Before performing the layout, call `-setBounds:` to set the boundary rectangle for the layout.
-You may want to use the view's bounds, or may want a smaller boundary rectangle if the grid only takes up part of the view.
+You may want to use the view's bounds, or you may want a smaller boundary rectangle if the grid only takes up part of the view.

 Call `-setColumnSpacing` and `-setRowSpacing` if you want some empty space between the columns and rows.

 Finally, call `-layoutViews` to perform the layout operation.
-This will set the frames of the views.
+This will call `-[UIView setFrame:]` for each view that has been added to the grid layout.
+Whenever the size of the superview changes (for example, as the result of an autorotation), you should set the layout's new bounds and then call `-layoutViews` again.

-Use `-removeView` or `-removeAllViews` if you want to remove views from the layout.
-If you want to change the layout for an element (for example, moving an element from one column to another), you must remove it and then add it back.
+Use `-removeView:` or `-removeAllViews` if you want to remove views from the layout.
+If you want to change the layout for an element (for example, moving an element from one column to another), you must remove it and then call one of the `-addView:...` methods to put it in the new place.

 ## Simple Example

+    // @property (nonatomic, retain) KJGridLayout *gridLayout;
+    @synthesize gridLayout;

     - (void)viewDidLoad {
         [super viewDidLoad];

         // Initialize the layout manager
-        KJGridLayout *gridLayout = [[KJGridLayout alloc] init] autorelease];
+        gridLayout = [[KJGridLayout alloc] init] autorelease];
         [gridLayout setColumnSpacing:4];
         [gridLayout setRowSpacing:4];